SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

    - Tables for 8-bit key fragments with probabilities estimated by only key templates (the _key_ attack)
    - Tables for 8-bit key fragments with probabilities estimated after belief propagation on information from templates for the key and intermediate values involved in the tag generation step (the _byte_ attack)
    - Tables for 16-bit key fragments with probabilities estimated after belief propagation on information from templates for the key and intermediate values involved in the tag generation step (the _16-bit_ attack)
    - Tables for 1-bit key fragments with probabilities estimated after loopy belief propagation on marginalized information from templates for all targeted intermediate values in a full AEAD procedure (the _loopy_ attack)

+   _key attack_:
+   The probability tables are the direct estimation with templates for the 8-bit, H/L key fragments.
+   `cd template_attack_keys_O_TABLES/`
+   `./script_all.sh`

 ***This page is still under revision!***
 <!--